Top 5 Mistakes To Avoid In Mayonnaise Formulation

 • Make sure that the preservatives used in the mayonnaise recipe development are listed on the product label.

-• If your mayonnaise has more than 10% egg, it must be labeled as an “Egg Product” to follow FSSAI rules.
+• If your mayonnaise has more than 10% egg, it must be labelled as an “Egg Product” to follow FSSAI rules.

 Ignoring pH Control and Microbial Safety